Estate Planning Lawyer in Arlington, VA

 Wills and Trusts

-A will has several benefits.
-It allows you to direct exactly who receives your assets, which helps avoid default state rules that might not reflect your wishes.
+Wills allow you to direct exactly who receives your assets, which helps avoid default state rules that might not reflect your wishes.
 You can also appoint guardians to care for minor children.
 Additionally, a will allows you to choose an executor to manage your estate, so your affairs are handled according to your instructions.

 Trusts offer an additional set of advantages in estate planning.
 They can help your assets pass to beneficiaries without going through probate, which can save time and maintain privacy.
 Trusts also offer protection for beneficiaries by controlling access to funds.
 In some cases, trusts can reduce taxes, potentially lowering estate and gift tax obligations.